 Between August 16 and 17, 1998, Wollongong really copped it.

-On that date in August – which was 20 years ago this week – the city received a drenching.
+On that date in August - which was 22 years ago today - the city received a drenching.

 A whopping 375 millimetres of rain fell over those days, most of it on August 17 - though rain gauges in some suburbs recorded more than 400 millimetres.

 The drains across the city simply couldn't cope and started to back up.

 Soon streets in Fairy Meadow, Towradgi, Corrimal and other suburbs resembled rivers.

 The waters also rose in the south of the Illawarra, with Port Kembla, Dunmore and Mt Kembla also affected.

 In some places the water was waist-high and emergency services had their hands full trying to save those people caught out in the wild weather.